drekka/Alchemic/README.md

 }
 ```

-__AcInjectDependencies__ does this function.
+__AcInjectDependencies__ does this.
 You can call it anywhere in your code and pass it the object whose dependencies you want injected.

-*Note: Whilst I looked at several options for automatically injecting storyboard created instances, I did not find any technique that would work well and required less than a single line of code.
-So for the moment Alchemic does not inject dependencies into view controllers automatically.*
+Alchemic will search for the closest matching Class factory and use that to inject any dependencies specified in the model.

 ## Getting objects using __AcGet__